Obesogenic, Derecho (and gender-neutral ‘hen’) take on Apocalypse, Kate and Debt

 The words are culled from throughout the English-speaking world, which now numbers more than 1.83 billion speakers (January 2012 estimate).

-The Projected Top Words of 2012
+The Trending Top Words of 2012 in revised order:

-3. Middle Kingdom – There is little indication that China’s continuing economic surge will fade from the global media spotlight –or abate.
+1. China (3) — Middle Kingdom – There is little indication that China’s continuing economic surge will fade from the global media spotlight –or abate.

-6. The Election — No Obama-mania this time around, more of an Obama-ennui for the November 6 elections.
+3. The Election (6) — No Obama-mania this time around, more of an Obama-ennui for the November 6 elections.

-9. CERN — Neutrons traveling faster than light?
+9. CERN (9) — Neutrons traveling faster than light?
 The ‘God Particle’?
 The world ending in a mini-black hole?
 All these somehow revolve around CERN (The European Center for Nuclear Research).
 One CERN scientist calculated that the chance of a mini-Black Hole swallowing the Earth is less than 1 in 50,000,000.
 Somewhat comforting until you realize this is about ten times more likely than winning a national lottery.)

-11. Near-Earth Asteroid — Yet another year, another asteroid, another near-miss.
+11. Near-Earth Asteroid (11) — Yet another year, another asteroid, another near-miss.
 (However, one does strike the Earth every one hundred million years or so.)

 GLM employs its NarrativeTracker technologies for global Internet and social media analysis.
 NarrativeTracker is based on global discourse, providing a real-time, accurate picture about any topic, at any point in time.